A concise tutorial review of reverse osmosis and electrodialysis: Theory of reverse osmosis with neutral solutes

-where the transmembrane solute flux $J_i$ and water flux $v\s{w}$ are defined per unit geometric membrane area, thus they are superficial velocities, i.e., they are not pore-based, interstitial, velocities.
-Concentrations are defined per unit volume of the water-filled pores in the membrane.
-Eq.~\eqref{eq_RO_1} includes transport due to a solute concentration gradient (second term), and due to solute advection, which is the movement of solutes because they `flow along', i.e., are advecting with, the water that flows through the membrane (first term).\footnote{Advection was just explained and is different from convection, which is the flow of a continuum fluid because of pressure gradients.} Here, \textit{x} is the coordinate axis directed across the membrane.
+where the transmembrane solute flux $J_i$ (in mol/m\textsuperscript{2}/s) and water flux $J\s{w}$ (in m/s) are defined per unit geometric membrane area, thus they are superficial velocities, i.e., they are not pore-based, interstitial, velocities.
+Concentrations $c_{\text{m},i}$ in the membrane are defined per unit volume of the water-filled pores in the membrane.
+Eq.~\eqref{eq_RO_1} includes solute transport due to convection, which is the transport of solutes because they flow with, i.e., are convected with, the water that flows through the membrane (first term), and transport because of a solute concentration gradient (second term).
+Here, \textit{x} is a coordinate axis directed across the membrane.
 The diffusional term depends on a membrane-based diffusion coefficient, $D_{\text{m},i}$, which includes the effects of porosity and tortuosity.
-Eq.~\eqref{eq_RO_1} follows as a simplification of the two-fluid model (TFM) that will be explained in section~\ref{section_fundamentals}.
 The friction factor $K_{\text{f},i}$ depends on the extent of solute-membrane friction, and thus relates to membrane pore size and the (hydrated) size of the solutes.
-In the absence of solute-membrane friction, the solutes move freely with the fluid (i.e., with the water in the pores), while they are still subject to diffusional forces (and electrical forces when charged), and in that case $K_{\text{f},i}=1$.
+In the absence of solute-membrane friction, the solutes move freely with the water in the pores, while they are still subject to diffusional forces (and electrical forces when charged), and in that case $K_{\text{f},i} \! = \!
+1$.
+However, in an RO process, it is much more likely that $K_{\text{f},i} \ll 1$.

-Now, for RO, a value of $K_{\text{f},i}=1$ is unlikely, because that would mean zero solute-membrane friction, and thus we expect $K_{\text{f},i}$ to be less than unity.
-However, it is not likely that we have $K_{\text{f},i}=0$, in which case not only the advection term cancels (which would lead to the solution-diffusion model that we discuss later on), but then there is no diffusional transport of solutes either, and such a membrane would therefore perfectly block solutes under all conditions.
-This is not the case in a real RO or NF membrane, with solutes still passing the membrane, and thus it must be the case that $K_{\text{f},i}$ is larger than zero.
-Thus, in an RO membrane with neutral solutes, diffusion and advection are to be considered jointly, as described by Eq.~\eqref{eq_RO_1}, and it is incorrect to neglect advection altogether.